mastodon/documentation/content/en/methods/timelines.md

 GET /api/v1/timelines/link?url=:url HTTP/1.1
 ```

 View public statuses containing a link to the specified currently-trending article.
-This only lists statuses from people who have opted in discoverability features.
+This only lists statuses from people who have opted in to discoverability features.

 **Returns:** Array of [Status]({{<relref "entities/status">}})\
 **OAuth:** Public.
 Requires app token + `read:statuses` if the instance has disabled public preview.\